jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 and files for `ghg-master.py` python script to insert GHG inventory results in the CRFReporter PartyProfile xml.
 Edit the following command line options if needed and update lukeghg package as  in *3.
 Update lukeghg python package*:

-- -c Location of the GHG inventory files
+- -c Location of the GHG inventory files.
-- -n Location of the GHG iventory files for NIR section in CRFReporter
+- -n Location of the GHG iventory files for NIR section in CRFReporter.
-- -i Location of the GHG inventory comment files for CRFReporter
+- -i Location of the GHG inventory comment files for CRFReporter.
 - -p Location of the empty (i.e. no inventory data) PartyProfile xml from CRFReporter.
-     The naming convention is that it uses the name of the active inventory in CRFReporter.
-     (see also **NB** at the end of chapter)
+     The naming convention is that it uses the name of the active inventory in CRFReporter (see also **NB** at the end of chapter).
 - -x Location of the PartyProfile result file to be imported to CRFReporter.
-     The naming convention is  that it appens *_result* to the empty PartyProfile file name.
+     The naming convention is  that it appends *_result* to the empty PartyProfile file name.
-- -y Inventory year (the last year in CRFReporter)
+- -y Inventory year (the last year in CRFReporter).

 `ghg-master.py` has also the options -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the *lukeghg* package.